Home Inspection FAQs: Answers to 19 Common Questions

 12. Does it check for mold in the house?

 Not usually.
-The home inspector will alert you to any visual signs of mold or mildew that he finds.
-But he won't do a comprehensive mold inspection.
-Proper mold testing is a specialized service that requires special training and equipment.
+The home inspector will alert you to any visual signs of mold or mildew that they find.
+But they won't do a comprehensive mold inspection.
+Proper mold testing is a specialized service that requires specific training and equipment.

 13. How long does a home inspection take?

 It depends on the size of the house and the speed of the individual inspector.
-It might take anywhere from two to four hours.
+It might take anywhere from two to four hours, but it could go longer in rare cases.

-14. Should I be present for the home inspection?
+14. Should I be present during this process?

 As the buyer, you should definitely be present for the inspection.
-That way, the inspector can point out the discrepancies on his report.
-He might even let you accompany him through all or part of the inspection.
+That way, the inspector can point out the discrepancies on the final report.
+You might also be able to accompany them through all or part of the inspection.
 This is a great way to learn about your future home, inside and out.

 15. Can the seller attend the home inspection?

 Technically, yes.
 It's their house after all.
-But 90% of the time, the sellers will get out of the way during the inspection.
-It's usually just the buyers, their agent and the inspector.
+But 90% of the time, the sellers will get out of the way during the inspection process to avoid an awkward situation.
+It's usually just the buyers, their agent, and the inspector.

 This will depend on the kind of real estate market you're in, and the severity of the item to be repaired.
 In a seller's market, you won't have much leverage to request repairs.
 In a buyer's market, you'll have much more leverage.
-You should always consider the cost of the repair work when making these decisions.
+Consider the cost of the repair work when making these decisions.

-17. Can you get out of a contract based on home inspection?
+17. Can I back out based on the home inspection?

 Yes, if you include such a contingency in your purchase agreement.
 We recommend that you put this kind of contingency in the agreement.
 This allows you to back out of the deal if the inspector finds something that is unacceptable to you.

-18. Does the seller get a copy of the inspection report?
+18. Does the seller get a copy of the inspector's report?

 You don't need an extra inspection, but you'll probably have a more thorough one.
 The Department of Housing and Urban Development (HUD) has minimum property standards for the FHA loan program.
 Some of their requirements go above and beyond the basic home inspection.
 Most of these are safety-related items.
 You can get a full list of their minimum property standards on the HUD website.